-D. 3D-DWT
+E. 3D-DWT

-As we know, single HS images consist of multiple narrow bands that enable the development of algorithms to extract diverse features [65].
-3D-discrete wavelet transform (3D-DWT) can be used to decompose the image into spectral components.
-Later this spectral component can be directly fed into GCN for gaining spectral features.
+As we know, single HS images consist of multiple narrow bands that enable the development of algorithms to extract diverse features [63].
+3D-discrete wavelet transform (3D-DWT) shown in Fig 7, can be used to decompose the image into spectral components.
+Later, these spectral components can be directly fed into GCN for gaining spectral features.
 Wavelet transform is mostly used in noise removal and image compression.
-In general, a wavelet transform (WT) can define as (4)
+In general, a wavelet transform (WT) can be defined as: